ktobah/PythonNotebooks/README.md

-# PythonNotebooks
+# Data Science
-This project contains some of the Jupyter notebooks that I created while learning data science.
+This project contains some of the Jupyter notebooks I created while learning data science.